latraccia/sd-dss-util/README.md

 * `--mocca` or `-m` if the signature token is provided via MOCCA:
 	* `SHA1`
 	* `SHA256`
+* `--issuercn` or `-icn`, a regular expression that will be used to select the right key based on the certificate issuer CN; if there are multiple keys and the issuer CN is not specified, a key selection will be prompted
 * `--signer-role` or `-sr`, the claimed role of the signer, optional
 * `--signature-policy-explicit` or `-spe`, optional, if the policy is specified with the following required data:
 	* the policy OID as a dot-separated digits string